 Behavior problems in children with Autism

 Most individuals with Autism show several behavior issues.
-Individuals with Autism exhibit difficulties in learning everyday behaviors that are necessary for the social, academic, and personal development.
-They lack internal motivation and ability to learn from their environment.
-Instead they engage in various excess and harmful behaviors.
-Sometimes it may appear that they are lost in their own world.
+They exhibit difficulties in learning everyday behaviors that are necessary for their social, academic and personal development.
+They may lack internal motivation and ability to learn from their environment.
+Instead, they engage in various unusual and sometimes, harmful behaviors.
+It may appear that they are lost in their own world.
 They may be detached from their surroundings and people around them.

 Behaviors that can be targeted using ABA

 - Socially significant behaviors: These are the skills or behaviors required to function in a society or group.
 These include conversations with other people, playing in a group by following rules and taking turns, behaving appropriately in public, etc.